coronabytes/dotnet-arangodb/README.md

 # .NET driver for ArangoDB
 - .NET Standard 2.0, 2.1, .NET 5.0 and .NET 6.0 driver for ArangoDB 3.8+
 - LINQ support (WIP)
-- Newtonsoft and System.Text.Json serialization support with PascalCase and camelCase options
+- Newtonsoft.Json and System.Text.Json serialization support with PascalCase and camelCase options
 - Updates from anonymous types supported as (Id, Key, Revision, From, To) properties are translated to (_id, _key, _rev, _from, _to)
   - This means these property names are reserved and cannot be used for something else (e.g. "To" property in email collection)